Milwaukee Project

-The Milwaukee Project was the name given to a program begun in the 1960s designed to improve the IQs and scholastic achievement of children at risk and to study the effects of intellectual stimulation on children from deprived environments.
-That name was originally intended to reflect the very positive results achieved according to its initial evaluation but upon further research the name became more of an irony as it was found that most of the data was fabricated without any evidence of the miraculous gains claimed at first.
+The Milwaukee Project was the name given to a small study, begun in the 1960s, that provided nutritional, educational, and interpersonal support with the goal of improving the IQs and scholastic achievement of children born to very low-IQ mothers.
+It was sponsored by the National Institute of Handicapped Research.
+The study found a very large early effect on cognitive testing performance that gradually shrunk, and which did not provide lasting benefits to academic achievement.
+The study was criticized for methodological issues and lack of data transparency, and the lead researcher was convicted of misusing federal funds.

 The Project

 Rick Heber of the University of Wisconsin–Madison examined the statistics of districts in the city of Milwaukee.
 His attention was drawn towards one district, where the residents had the lowest median income and lowest level of education in the city.
 The unemployment rate was also very high.
 Although this district contained only 3% of the city's population, 33% of all children who had been labeled "mentally retarded" lived there.